CLIMAT: Clinically-Inspired Multi-Agent Transformers for Knee Osteoarthritis Trajectory Forecasting: Experiments

 We trained and evaluated our method and the reference approaches using V100 NVidia GPUs.
-We implemented all the methods using the Pytorch library~\cite{paszke2019pytorch}, and trained each of them with the same set of configurations and hyperparameters presented in~\Cref{tbl:train_augmentation,tbl:hyper_params}.
-To assess the quality of OA prognosis predictions, we utilized multi-class balanced accuracy (BA) and mean square error (MSE).
-Additionally, we quantified the OA progression task using F1-score, BA, area under the receiver operating characteristic curve (ROC-AUC), and average precision (AP).
+We implemented all the methods using the Pytorch library, and trained each of them with the same set of configurations.
+For each problem, we used the Adam optimizer with a learning rate of $1e\mathrm{-}4$ and without any weight decay.
+The list of augmentations is presented in~\Cref{tbl:train_augmentation}.

+To extract visual representations of 2D images, we utilized the convolutional blocks of the ResNet$18$ network~\cite{he2016deep} pretrained on the ImageNet dataset.
+We used only $1$ [CLS] learnable token ($K=1$) in the transformer P. We used batch size of $128$ for the knee OA experiments.
+For each scalar numerical or categorical input, we used a common feature extraction architecture with a linear layer, a ReLU activation, and the layer normalization~\cite{ba2016layer}.

+Our baselines were models that had the same feature extraction modules for multimodal data, but utilized different architectures to perform discrete time series forecasting.
+As such, we compared our method to baselines with the forecasting module using fully-connected network (FCN), GRU~\cite{cho2014properties}, LSTM~\cite{hochreiter1997long}, or multimodal transformer (MMTF)~\cite{hu2021transformer}.
+While FCN, MMTF, and CLIMAT are parallel models, GRU and LSTM are sequential ones.
+Although MMTF and CLIMAT are both based on the self-attention mechanism, our model has a modular structure rather than the flat one as in MMTF.
+Hyperparameters of the methods are presented in~\Cref{tbl:oai_hyper_params}.